mongodb-js/compass/test/README.md

 Please use the custom methods `waitForVisibleInCompass`, `waitForExistsInCompass` and `waitUntilInCompass` to leverage the incremental timeout functionality to provide faster and more stable tests.

+How does this help?
+Previously the core wait commands would try to resolve the condition once, then wait until the provided timout until trying again.
+This meant when using large timeouts to account for slow machines (for example 30 seconds) would cause fast machines to have to wait the full timeout when a much smaller one (like 5 seconds) would suffice.
+These new methods now poll the core wait commands with a fibonacci sequence of timeouts up until a max last timeout of 13 seconds.
+(1, 2, 3, 5, 8, 13)

+### Element Is Not Clickable At...

+The usual reasoning for this error is that the status bar has not gotten to 100% and the transparent overlay is still present.
+Adding a `waitForStatusBar` command before the click command should resolve most of these.

+## Roadmap

+### Scoped data-test-id

+Using `data-test-id` was the first step in creating a way to find elements without being affected by CSS changes and major layout changes.
+The next step is to make the selectors faster.
+We will be scoping the selectors based on section next, with each corresponding section being identified with an `id` attribute in the HTML tag.

+These will be placed in areas that will not have excessive change:

+- Sidebar
+- Databases Tab
+- Performance Tab
+- Collections Tab
+- Schema Tab
+- Documents Tab
+- Explain Plan Tab
+- Validation Tab
+- Indexes Tab

+This is so we can select based on the `id` of the section first, which does not require a full scan of the DOM and then subsequently select on `data-test-id` from the subset.

+### More Debug

+We will be adding more debugging output across all commmands, not just the wait commands, so that test failures with debug on will be easy to resolve.

+### Modularisation

+We will be looking to split the tests up into modules based on functional area, so a subset of the tests can be run without having to run the entire suite.
+CI will always run everything.

+### Read/Write Split

+A second split of the tests will happen into tests for writable servers vs. readonly servers and the CI test suite expanded to test shards and replica sets.